Imagine your dream spiritual vacation to India.

 One of the most amazing things about the Vipassana International Academy is that it demands absolute silence.
 Even non-verbal communication is disallowed.
 The only communication permitted at the Vipassana International Academy is infrequent communication with a teacher.

-For even more fun, book the holiday during Diwali: Festival of Lights
+For even more fun, book your spiritual vacation to India during Diwali: Festival of Lights

 This is what the palace looks like when it’s lit up for Diwali Festival Of Lights.
 The festival of lights in India is one of the most beautiful events in the world as these photos show.